 Each product in the market has a future.
 The telephone which was launched, was defeated by the pager and then mobiles and finally smartphones.
 The polaroid and film using cameras lost their market to digital cameras, who are in turn losing their markets to smartphones again.
 Laptops have beaten desktop computers.
 Amongst the five product levels, it is the potential product you have to keep an eye out for.
 It can bring you down to the street, or it can make you a millionaire.

-Here is a video on the different Product Levels in Marketing
+Here is a video by Marketing91 on Product Levels.

 Above were the five product levels.
 Besides understanding the product levels, it is important to ask yourself, what are the different levels of products you have in your organization, and which product level are you weak on?